A unified theory for continuous in time evolving finite element space approximations to partial differential equations in evolving domains: Abstract formulation

 \subsection{Abstract formulation of the partial differential equation}

 Let $T > 0$.
-We assume we are in the setting that we have an evolving Hilbert triple $( \V(t), \H(t), \V^*(t) )_{t \in [0,T]}$ and Assumption~\ref{as:c-exists} holds so that we have material derivative, which we denote, e.g.\ $\md \eta$ for appropriate $\eta$, and a transport formula for the $\H(t)$-inner product.
+We assume we are in the setting that we have an evolving Hilbert triple $( \V(t), \H(t), \V^*(t) )_{t \in [0,T]}$ and \cref{ass:evolving-space-equivalence,as:c-exists} hold so that we have a weak material derivative, which we denote, \ $\md \eta$ for appropriate $\eta$, and a transport formula for the $\H(t)$-inner product.